Krasy8/SpringBootFullStackAppWithReact/README.md

 [Amigoscode](https://amigoscode.com/p/full-stack-spring-boot-react) - This is my main inspiration and guide for the project.
 A huge thumbs up for Nelson - the founding father of Amigoscode👍.

 [Ant Design](https://ant.design) - A UI Design Language and React UI library, which I used for my UI components.

+[Snowplow](https://snowplowanalytics.com) - A powerfull and very customisable behavioral data management platform.